sirji-ai/sirji/docs/How to Write Agent Pseudocode.md

 Example pseudocode snippet:
 ```
-Store the problem statement (mentioning your understanding) in the Agent Out Folder and register it in the Agent Output Index.
+Store the problem statement (mentioning your understanding) in the Agent Output Folder and register it in the Agent Output Index.
 ```

 Generated message: